 Agar agar is a plant based gelatin substitute that has been used in Asian recipes for centuries.
 As it is derived from the cell walls of varieties of red seaweed,it makes the perfect vegan alternative when recipes call for the use of gelatin.
 It can be substituted for gelatin on a 1:1 basis where gelatin is to be used as a thickening agent.
 Agar agar is tasteless and odorless and its use will not affect the overall taste or smell of any food prepared using it as a substitute for gelatin.

 While agar agar is often described as a gelatinous substance and it is used in much the same way as gelatin, it is not the same thing as gelatin.
 The key difference is that gelatin is obtained from the collagen obtained from animal bones or skin whereas agar agar is obtained from seaweed making it an excellent vegetarian or vegan substitute for gelatin.
 The only other substantive difference is that gelatin can be dissolved in warm liquid and will set as it cools, whereas agar agar must be brought to the boil before setting can take place.

 Agar agar has many healthy attributes.
-It is loaded with fibre, has no calories, no fat, no sugar and no carbohydrates.
+It is loaded with fibre, no fat, no sugar and no carbohydrates.
 It is also gluten free, preservative free and wheat free.